Trump trial date in classified documents case set for May 20, 2024

 "By conservative estimates, the amount of discovery in this case is voluminous and likely to increase in the normal course as trial approaches," Cannon wrote Friday.
 "While the Government has taken steps to organize and filter the extensive discovery, no one disagrees that Defendants need adequate time to review and evaluate it on their own accord."

 Defense attorneys told the court this week they had all obtained necessary clearances to begin reviewing classified materials collected from Mar-a-Lago by federal investigators.
-The Justice Department has already begun turning over non-classified information, including more than 428,300 records, totaling over 833,000 pages, and 57 terabytes of compressed surveillance footage, Trump's lawyers said in a filing.
+The Justice Department has already begun turning over non-classified information, including more than 428,300 records, totaling 1.1 million pages, and nine months of surveillance footage.

+At least 1,545 pages of classified material is ready to be produced to Trump's lawyers, Cannon said.
+She set a Sept.
+7 deadline for the initial batch of classified discovery to be turned over.

 The May 20 trial date means the proceedings are set to begin weeks after Trump's separate criminal trial in New York, where he is facing 34 counts stemming from a hush-money payment made to an adult film star before the 2016 election.
 The trial in that case, brought by Manhattan's district attorney, begins March 24.